 Instructions

-- Cut the bottom of the kamaboko and remove from the wooden base.
+- Run a knife along the bottom of the kamaboko to separate it from the wooden base.
+Discard the wooden board.

-- Cut off the stem of shiso leaves and stuff a shiso leaf into the slit of each kamaboko slice.
+- Cut off the stems of 8–10 shiso leaves (perilla/ooba).
+Then, stuff a shiso leaf into the slit of each kamaboko slice.

 I made this appetizer for our New Year Eve gathering.
 Instead of Shiso Leaves, I used large Mint leaves and instead of Salmon Roe I used Red Tobiko caviar.